 Whether entering Diagon Alley from King’s Cross via platform 9 3/4 or through the main entrance from the London embankment, it takes a bit of magic to pass from the Muggle world to the Wizarding World.
 Evanna Lynch, who played Luna Lovegood in the films, calls this important transition a “right of passage” for all wizards.
 “It more emotionally prepares you for what’s coming.”

-From outside, there will be no easy view into Diagon Alley.
+From the outside, there will be no easy view into Diagon Alley.
 The open passageway from London will feature a brick wall effect inspired by how Hagrid first lets Harry Potter into the area.
 Once guests wind through jagged-edged, layered walls, they will meet the expansion’s “wow” moment.

-Stepping into Diagon Alley for the first time is very different than a first look into Hogsmeade Village.
+Stepping into Diagon Alley for the first time is very different than the first look into Hogsmeade Village.
 Hogsmeade offers an incredibly scenic view, layered in fantasy and a sense of wonderment.
-Diagon Alley impresses with realism, expansiveness, and - yes - authenticity.
+Diagon Alley impresses with realism, expansiveness, and – yes – authenticity.
 While Hogsmeade Village is a gorgeous theme land, Diagon Alley is being built as a city experience, completely hiding any hints of being in a theme park.
-There are no visible roller coasters or stadiums, instead reaching tall enough heights and wide enough paths to achieve a 360-degree believable environment.
+There are no visible roller coasters or stadiums, instead of reaching tall enough heights and wide enough paths to achieve a 360-degree believable environment.